 If you’re purchasing an existing business, you may also be required to submit a current balance sheet, a profit and loss statement, and past federal tax returns of the business you want to purchase.

-You should include the bill of sale and the asking price with your application.
+You should include the bill of sale and the asking price with your application to the lender.

-We’ve already told you that the biggest factor in determining your eligibility for an SBA loan is your credit score, so don’t forget about that.
+The biggest factor in determining your eligibility is your credit score, so don’t forget about that.

 Check it to see if there’s anything you can do improve your score.